xinyuan-zhao/xinyuan-zhao.github.io/content/home/accomplishments.md

 ---
 # An instance of the Accomplishments widget.
 # Documentation: https://wowchemy.com/docs/page-builder/

+# I changed this to the sum all courses I took.
 widget: accomplishments

 # This file represents a page section.